 Twenty years on, Diana’s death remains an obvious landmark in our recent history.
 Yet the passions that surrounded it – the fury at the popular press, which was thought to have hounded her to her grave; the outcry at the royal family, who were criticised for their reluctance to mourn more publicly; even the enthusiasm for Tony Blair, who saw his public satisfaction rating rise to a record high – have now faded to the point when many feel almost embarrassed to recall them.

-In the aftermath of the wedding of Prince William, the diamond jubilee and the birth of a new heir, the monarchy has never been more popular.
+In the aftermath of the wedding of Prince William to Kate Middleton, the diamond jubilee and the birth of a new heir, the monarchy has never been more popular.
 Despite having left office 10 years ago, Tony Blair is arguably one of the least popular public figures in the country.
 And even Diana herself has disappeared from our national conversation to an extent that would have seemed unimaginable in those heady days after her death.
 By 2016 there were even reports that her grave at Althorp was overgrown and neglected, a metaphor for the way the most photographed woman in the world has faded from our national story.

 What does it all mean?
 And what will future historians make of the moment when, as the legend has it, a nation wept as never before, and when the monarchy itself seemed in peril?